 The problem, as I see it, is that we’ve removed the diamond from its setting.
 We’ve ignored the immediate context and the larger context of Jesus’ statement.

 This all began with a fig tree.
-On Jesus’ way into Jerusalem that day he was hungry and looked to the tree for fruit.
-There wasn’t any, so he cursed it and went his way.
+One day Jesus traveled into Jerusalem.
+On that day He was hungry and looked to the tree for fruit.
+There wasn’t any, so he cursed it and went His way.
 Once at the temple Jesus “cleansed” it of the merchants and money-changers.
-On the way back to Bethany at the end of the day, Peter noticed the withered fig tree which prompted Jesus’ comments.
-While Jesus didn’t point it out, it is easy to see a direct line between the fruitless fig tree and the corrupt practices at the temple.
+On the way back to Bethany at the end of the day, Peter noticed the withered fig tree which prompted Jesus’ comments in Mark 11:23-24 While Jesus didn’t point it out, it is easy to see a direct line between the fruitless fig tree and the corrupt practices at the temple.

 There are other verses in the Bible that touch on this same topic of receiving answers to prayer and seeing effectiveness in our faith.
 John wrote, “This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.”
 (1 John 5:14–15, NASB95) And consider this from James, “You ask and do not receive, because you ask with wrong motives, so that you may spend it on your pleasures.”
 (James 4:3, NASB95) And remember in a previous article in this series that many of those in the “Hall of Faith” did not receive the promise during their lifetime, but the promise was fulfilled in due time.